Philippine Constabulary Band: Dissolution and legacy

 The band ceased to exist following the Japanese occupation of the Philippines in 1942.
 During the course of hostilities, most of its members were killed.

-After the war, which neither Loving nor Fresnido survived, the Philippine Army organized a new group, the "Philippine Army Band", as its premier musical ensemble under the direction of Lieutenant (later, Colonel) Antonino Buenaventura.
+After the war, which neither Loving nor Fresnido survived, the Philippine Army organized a new group, the "Philippine Army Band", as its premier musical ensemble under the direction of, at one time, Lieutenant (later, Colonel) Antonino Buenaventura, later on a National Artist for Music and dubbed the "March King of the Philippines" for his various march compositions.

 The modern Philippine Army Band considers itself the successor to the Philippine Constabulary Band.
 According to it, "the PA Band is the fulfilment of the first American civil governor William Howard Taft’s promise of forming a Filipino military band that would be a counterpart of the famous US Marine Band."
 It wears the green uniforms of the army in formal occasions, as well as a historical uniform which debuted in the 1990s - rayadillo dress blue, which is worn with the straw hat for bandsmen and the pith helmet by the drum major and bandmaster, carrying on an additional tradition, that of the bandsmen of military bands and civil marching bands that played alongside men of the Philippine Revolutionary Army during much of the Philippine Revolution and the Philippine-American War.
 The insignia worn with the historical dress is the old official arms of the Revolutionary Army.

 The PC Band itself was reconstituted postwar in 1946 under new leadership, and produced a number of LPs promoting Filipino music in the 1970s.
 The revived band's first bandmaster was then Captain Jose M. Campaña who led the band until 1966 when he retired from the service as full-fledged Colonel.
 He was honored posthumously as the father of the modern PC Band by then Chief of the Philippine Constabulary, Gen. Fidel V. Ramos.
 By the 70s its full dress uniforms were by then in the scarlet and gold mirroring that of the United States Marine Band but with AFP insignia and PC patches, it was also worn by guards of honour which the service provided.
 In 1974 the Integrated National Police Metropolitan Police Force Command Band was raised as part of the nationalization of the police departments as the official police band for Metro Manila, with its 5 divisions sporting its own bands.
 Today, the Philippine National Police Band, the official senior police band under the current Philippine National Police, also continues the heritage of the old PC Bands - from 1992 to 1996 it retained the uniform of the second PC Band, but with PNP rank shoulder boards/cuff markings.